 However, this system can be made harmless by removing the sections of the LF and EF proteins that are responsible for their toxic activities, leaving behind the sections that allow the proteins to penetrate cells.

 The researchers then replaced the toxic regions with antibody mimics, allowing these cargo proteins to catch a ride into cells through the PA channel.

 A prominent advancement

-The antibody mimics are based on protein scaffolds which are smaller than antibodies but still maintain structural diversity and it can be designed to target different proteins inside a cell.
-Here the researchers successfully targeted several proteins, that includes Bcr-Abl-causes chronic myeloid leukemia; cancer cells in which that protein was disrupted underwent programmed cell suicide.
+The antibody mimics are based on protein scaffolds, which are smaller than antibodies but still maintain structural diversity, and it can be designed to target different proteins inside a cell.
+Here the researchers successfully targeted several proteins that include Bcr-Abl-causes chronic myeloid leukemia; cancer cells in which that protein was disrupted underwent programmed cell suicide.
 They also successfully blocked hRaf-1, a protein that is overactive in many cancers.

 This technique has led to prominent advancement in the drug delivery field.
 This technology in comparison to traditional cell-penetrating peptides have proven better result and is highly anticipated in the market.

 The testing of this approach for treating tumors in mice is going on and is also working on ways to deliver the antibodies to specific types of cells.